University of Texas Longhorn Band: Longhorn Band Student Association

 The Longhorn Band Student Association (LHBSA) is the group responsible for organizing student activities within the Longhorn Band.
 Its main purpose is to serve the Longhorn Band by helping members become acquainted and accustomed to working with one another.
 The LHBSA is a registered student organization with the U.T. dean of students office.
 Membership is open to any Longhorn Band member, and the active fees are determined by the members each year.
 The LHBSA sponsors social events throughout the year and the annual Longhorn Band Awards Banquet in the spring.

 The officers of LHBSA are collectively termed the Band Council.
 Election of officers is held during the spring semester at a general meeting of the members of the LHBSA.
 The Freshman Advisors are elected by the LHBSA members during a general meeting in the fall.
 The Presidents of Kappa Kappa Psi and Tau Beta Sigma are elected by their respective organizations and the Drum Major is determined by audition.
 Freshman Representatives are elected by the first year members of Longhorn Band at a special meeting following the posting of the final Longhorn Band audition results.
 The Parliamentarian, if deemed beneficial, is appointed by the President.

 Kappa Kappa Psi/Tau Beta Sigma

 The band is supported by a service fraternity and sorority, the Alpha Tau chapter of Kappa Kappa Psi and the Beta Gamma chapter of Tau Beta Sigma, respectively.

 Longhorn Pep Band

 Historically referred to as the Basketball Band, The Longhorn Pep Band plays at all home volleyball and men's and women's basketball games.
 While technically a separate ensemble from the Longhorn Band, it falls under the same umbrella of leadership and shares many members with the Longhorn Band.

 Supporting organizations

-The Longhorn Air Force Reserve Officers Training Corps (AFJROTC) Detachment 825 maintains a small military band that also supports the Longhorn Marching Band.
+The Longhorn Air Force Reserve Officer Training Corps (AFJROTC) Detachment 825 maintains a small military band that also supports the Longhorn Marching Band.